Probate Q&A Series

 2. When Probate Is Required

-If none of the above apply, the decedent’s interest in real property must pass through probate under Chapter 28A of the North Carolina General Statutes.
-Probate confirms the personal representative’s authority to distribute or sell assets.
+If none of the above apply, the decedent’s interest in real property may pass through the estate administration process under Chapter 28A of the North Carolina General Statutes.
+Probate confirms the personal representative’s authority to administer estate assets.

 Key steps: